 How OKRs Translate Ideas to Sound Execution

 Here’s a quick overview of the 4 key success factors that allow OKRs to translate ideas into results.
-For specific tips and examples for each of these components, do get a copy of our full 12-page summary for more details or get the full mojo from the Measure What Matters book.
+For specific tips and examples for each of these components, do get a copy of our full 12-page summary for more details.

 1. Focus and Commitment to Core Priorities